marcellodibello/misc/index.md

 > However let us be a little less reckless; after all, all of those less anomalous observations should have had a Bayes factor smaller than 1 because they are evidence for humanity.

 Then, Stansifer assumes that we find out about these feature somewhat randomly and so their associated Bayes factors are uniformly distributed in the interval [0, 1].
-So, some feature will favor L and other go against L. In the end, aggregating them, we will either have very strong evidence for L or against L. This is also odd.
-We cannot assume that we pick the values from a unifirm interval [0, 1].
+So, some features will favor L and others go against L. In the end, aggregating them, we will either have very strong evidence for L or strong evidence against L. This is odd.
+We cannot assume that values of teh Bayes factor are picked randomly from a uniform interval [0, 1].
 Evidence isn't produced randomly so long as it tracks reality.
-The mechanism that generates the evidence must be "biased" for or against L -- that will depeden on what reality is like.
-Otherwise evidence is worthless.
+The mechanism that generates the evidence must be "biased" for or against L -- that will depeden on what reality is like, or erlse evidence would be worthless.

 Next, Stansifer adds (p.
 22):